mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

 <img src="/assets/spring/oauth2/thymeleaf/client_registration_repository.png" alt="client_registration_repository.png" />

 > Actually `ClientRegistrationRepository` is similar to `UserDetailsService`.
 As you recall `UserDetailsService` will try to find `UserDetails`.
-We can apply the same login in here: `ClientRegistrationRepository` tries to find `ClientRegistration`
+We can apply the same logic in here: `ClientRegistrationRepository` tries to find `ClientRegistration`

 We can use `InMemoryClientRegistrationRepository` (kind of `InMemoryUserDetailsService`) and put the google client inside it: